ahmed-e-abdulaziz/glsync/README.md

 ## Notes

-I did this in like a week so if you want more features or to support other platforms or if you encounter bugs feel free to reach to me at <ahmed.ehab5010@gmail.com>
+I did this in about a week, so if you want more features or to support other platforms, or if you encounter bugs, feel free to reach out to me at <ahmed.ehab5010@gmail.com>